Mlkurta/ENCE_3210_Michael_Kurta_2026/Lab1/readme.md

 # Lab 1 Projects

-## quadratic.ino
+## twice_square.c
-This program calculates the roots of a quadratic function (in the form Ax + Bx + C).
-Enter your desired values for the function call in setup() for the quadratic function in the form quadratic(int A, int B, int C).
-Note that this program does not calculate complex roots; it will calculate real roots if the roots are real and will denote if the roots are complex if they are complex.
-The results are printed to the serial terminal.
+This program computes 2 time the square of numbers 0 to 511 and saves them into an array and prints the values.
+Since the highest value attained is 522,242, which is greater than an unsigned 16 bit integer, we must declare a 32-bit integer (unsigned optional).
+But since a 32 bit integer occupies 4 bytes, and there are 512 of them to be initialized, that occupies
+4 * 512 = 2048 bytes.
+When you add other SRAM requirements, that exceeds the available RAM on the device.
+Therefore, this was completed in a standard C compiler found here: https://www.onlinegdb.com/online_c_compiler#

 <img width="602" height="1084" alt="Screenshot 2026-01-12 133654" src="https://github.com/user-attachments/assets/8ce33887-af1d-4112-a23d-a95366b10756" />

 ## cos_loop.ino
 This program fill an array with the cosine values from 0 to 360 degrees (361 entries).
 It then prints the contents of the loop.
+There is not much to note about this exercise, other than the fact that the arduino built-in cosine functions require the values to be in radians.
+Therefore, the degrees must be converted to radians first.

 <img width="500" height="1219" alt="Screenshot 2026-01-12 133823" src="https://github.com/user-attachments/assets/70a0c908-8bf1-4499-92e6-326180500b0b" />